Steve Dahl: Back to WLS

 On October 7, 2014, media blogger Robert Feder reported that Dahl would be returning to terrestrial radio on WLS AM 890.
 Feder wrote: "Dahl, 59, will join the Cumulus Media news/talk station as afternoon personality, from 2 to 6 p.m.
 Monday though Friday.
 If all goes as planned, Dahl would start in early November.
 Sources familiar with the deal said Dahl will continue his subscription podcast venture, with Cumulus Media becoming a partner in the Steve Dahl Network.
 Under the agreement, Cumulus would provide financial, technical and marketing support, while Dahl would continue to host a separate, 90-minute daily podcast for his paid subscribers."
 Dahl confirmed Feder's report on October 8 saying "he's eager to get back on the air to become 'part of the daily conversation in Chicago'".

 Dahl's first day back on WLS was November 3, 2014.
 His show included an appearance by Ron Magers and a phone interview with Bob Odenkirk.
 Prior to the show, Dahl said in an email, "My plan for the show is to be funny and get good ratings."
 Dahl also said that he sees his return as not only a good opportunity to try and re-energize radio, but also as a way to turn people onto his podcast.

 In October 2018, Dahl confirmed to Feder by email that he was leaving WLS after four years in December 2018, in advance of the major weekday lineup shakeup the station announced would take place in early 2019.
-Dahl also stated that he intends continue to produce his daily podcasts in partnership with WLS's owner Cumulus Media.
+Dahl also stated that he intended to continue to produce his daily podcasts in partnership with WLS's owner Cumulus Media.
 His last day on WLS was December 21, 2018.

 Other work

 Podcasts

 On September 8, 2009, Dahl began doing daily podcasts from a studio in the basement of his home.
 At the time, Dahl was still under contract with CBS, who had agreed in July 2009 to partner with him to produce a daily, hour long podcast complete with a few commercials.
-On August 1, 2011, Dahl, no longer under contract with CBS, began the Steve Dahl Network whose 11 unique weekly shows can be either downloaded or streamed via his official website and app or downloaded from iTunes.
-Originally, there was only just a daily podcast from Dahl; the network, however, has expanded and now includes podcasts by friends among others.
+On August 1, 2011, Dahl, no longer under contract with CBS, began the Steve Dahl Network to continue podcasting.
 In February 2019, the podcast's affiliation with CBS and Cumulus Media ended, with Dahl stating, "I think it was a good partnership and it benefitted both parties when we were still on the air there", and "Now that we are off the air, it really didn't make a lot of sense for either of us to continue the relationship."

-In addition to podcasting, Steve has maintained a presence with his fans through Facebook, Twitter, blogs, occasional newspaper articles (he wrote a regular column for the Chicago Tribune up until 2011) as well as various television/radio appearances.
+In addition to podcasting, Dahl maintained a presence with his fans through Facebook, Twitter, blogs, occasional newspaper articles (he wrote a regular column for the Chicago Tribune up until 2011), and various television and radio appearances.